SantosJGND/Nlas/README.md

 Analysis of genotypic data of 84 chiropteran residents of an urban tree-roosting colony.
 All individuals were genotyped at 11 microsatelite loci.

-All analyses were conducted in python using jupyter notebook. follow the link below to examine the notebook using NBviewer.
+All analyses were conducted in python using jupyter notebook.
+Follow the link below to examine the notebook using NBviewer.

 - [jupyter link](https://nbviewer.jupyter.org/github/SantosJGND/Nlas/blob/master/Seville_analyses.ipynb)